Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 She whispered in a quiet voice so that only Yuu could hear.

-「This one, you see, despite the loud sound it makes, it doesn’t hurt that much.
+"This one, you see, despite the loud sound it makes, it doesn’t hurt that much.
 Spanking can be done by hand too, but it is difficult to control the amount of strength, you see.
-In other words, it’s an item designed for SM beginners.」
+In other words, it’s an item designed for SM beginners."

-「I, I see…」
+"I, I see…"

-「That’s just how it… is!」
+"That’s just how it… is!"

 Smack!

-「Nghh!」
+"Nghh!"

 Once again, Sera swung the Spanking Racket and smacked the other side of Elena’s buttocks.